-Ernst & Young provides other assurance services to the Group.
+Ernst & Young provides other assurance related services to the Group.
+We also provided remuneration advisory assistance and limited financial modelling advice.
 Partners and employees of our firm may deal with the Group on normal terms within the ordinary course of trading activities of the business of the Group.
 We have no other relationship with, or interest in, the Group.